eandklahn/dice-game/readme.md

-The dice icon was made by (http://robinweatherall.co.uk)
+I'm using a dice icon made by [Robin Weatherall](http://robinweatherall.co.uk)